JTHOMAS80/CapStone1/README.md

 Encapsulation of methods for Business Logic for vending machine functions: EG: money handling, inventory management, sales reports.

-TDD methodology used for vending machine logic and functions, then testing, then coding.
+TDD methodology used for vending machine logic and functions, then test making, then coding and development.